Importance of Reputation Management for Retail and E-Commerce

 Retail Reputation Management

-63.6% of consumers say they are likely to check reviews on Google before visiting a business — more than any other review site.
+In a recent online reviews survey, 63.6% of consumers say they are likely to check reviews on Google before visiting a business — more than any other review site.

 Retail businesses get the most traffic from Google because of its easy-to-use Shopping tab that makes online purchases convenient.
 Anyone can make a quick search for “tank tops” or “shoes under 50” and get an immediate look at a comparison of prices across multiple online retailers.